graphql-aspnet/graphql-aspnet.github.io/docs/controllers/model-state.md

 }
 ```

 Just like with ASP.NET, `this.ModelState` contains an entry for each "validatiable" object passed to the method and its current validation state (valid, invalid, skipped etc.) along with all the rules that did not pass.
-Also, just like with ASP.NET you can define custom attributes that inherit from `ValidationAttriubte` and GraphQL will execute them as well.
+Also, just like with ASP.NET you can define custom attributes that inherit from `ValidationAttribute` and GraphQL will execute them as well.

 In the example, we returned a IGraphActionResult to make use of `this.BadRequest()` which will add the friendly error messages to the outgoing response automatically.
 But we could have easily just returned null, thrown an exception or generated a generic custom error message.
 However you choose to deal with `ModelState` is up to you.

 :::tip
 GraphQL will validate the data but it doesn't take action when model validation fails.
 That's up to you.
-If a valid query is provided your action method will be invoked.
+If a valid query is provided your action method will be invoked and executed.
 :::

 <br />

 ⚠️ **Implementation Note**

-GraphQL makes use of the same `System.ComponentModel.DataAnnotations.Validator` that ASP.NET does to validate its input objects.
-[All the applicable rules](https://learn.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-7.0) that apply to Web API model validation also apply to GraphQL.
+The library makes use of the same `System.ComponentModel.DataAnnotations.Validator` that ASP.NET does to validate its input objects.
+[All the applicable rules](https://learn.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-7.0) that apply to Web API model validation also apply to your controllers and models.

-However, where Web API will validate model binding rules and represent binding errors it its ModelState object (such as invalid or missing property names)  GraphQL will not.
-GraphQL binding issues such as type expressions and nullability are taken care of at the query level, long before a query plan is finalized and the action method is invoked.
+However, where Web API will validate model binding rules and represent binding errors it its ModelState object (such as invalid or missing property names) the GraphQL implementation will not.
+GraphQL binding issues such as invalid type expressions, nullability and missing arguments are taken care of at the query level, long before a query plan is finalized and the action method is invoked.
+In fact, your action methods won't even be invoked unless all the correct data was supplied and the query was properly structured.

 The model state of GraphQL ASP.NET is a close approximation of Web API's model state object, but it is not an exact match.